ocaml/ocamlbuild/manual/manual.md

 set of "include paths", that do not have to be explicitly written in each module path.
 If `bar/` is in the include path, you can refer to `bar/baz/Foo` as just `baz/Foo`.
-To add `bar` to the include path, one can pass the `-I bar` option to ocamlbuild, or tag `"bar/": include` in the `_tags` file.
+To add `bar` to the include path, one can pass the `-I bar` option to ocamlbuild, or tag `"bar": include` in the `_tags` file.

 (I have to come see the use of the same syntax `-I foo` in